QRcode1337/liminal_backrooms/README.txt

 A Python-based application that enables dynamic conversations between multiple AI models in a graphical user interface.
 The system supports various AI models including Claude, OpenAI, Gemini, Grok etc, allowing them to interact with each other through text and image generation.

-Huge thanks to Andy Ayrey and Janus for their endless inspiration.

 ## Features